micro-os-plus/micro-test-plus-xpack/README-MAINTAINER.md

 - in a separate browser windows, open [TweetDeck](https://tweetdeck.twitter.com/)
 - using the `@micro_os_plus` account
 - paste the release name like **µOS++ µTest++ v3.1.0 released**
-- paste the link to the Web page release
+- paste the link to the npmjs release
 - click the **Tweet** button